 On a plane ride, the instruction to help one’s self before helping someone else should be taken literally.
 However, this command also has value when taken figuratively.
 Healthcare organizations in particular would do well to take this figurative advice to heart.

 Of all types of organizations, those in the healthcare field are among the most important.
 The reason for this is obvious: they provide services that are essential for the preservation of life and health.
 Without facilities like hospitals, nursing homes, private-practice doctors’ offices, and hospice services, we would all be lost, as would our loved ones.

 Healthcare organizations and their employees are irreplaceable and desperately needed.
 Because of this, a healthcare facility should secure its own oxygen mask, so to speak, as quickly as possible so that it can help others without weakening.
 The “oxygen mask” every healthcare organization needs is a social learning management system (LMS).

 How an LMS Helps Healthcare Facilities to Help Others

-- Organization of records – Take a moment to think about the multitudes of people who pass through a hospital/healthcare facility in just one year.
+Take a moment to think about the multitudes of people who pass through a hospital/healthcare facility in just one year.
 Each and every one of these people is assigned detailed records.
 A cloud-based LMS has features that allow administrators to store records and other information in a secure online location.
-A healthcare organization cannot endure unless its records, reports, and vital information are organized and easy to retrieve at a moment’s notice.
+A healthcare organization cannot endure unless records, reports, and vital information are organized and easy to retrieve at a moment’s notice.
 An LMS makes this possible.